Music at Central

 Central Presbyterian Church is blessed with a marvelous pipe organ with an interesting history.
 Its original incarnation was built by the venerable E.M.
 Skinner firm in 1921.
 It was then modified by Aeolin-Skinner in 1948, adding a Solo division.
 It was then completely rebuilt by Austin in 1957, retaining only the Solo division from the previous organ.
 Much of the original Skinner organ wound up at another church in NJ, but the Austin with the fabulous sounding Skinner Solo division has remained virtually unchanged since it was built.
 Combined with the wonderful reverberant acoustical space we have, it creates a mighty and beautiful sound.

-More detailed info and a stoplist is available here.
+More detailed information and an original stoplist is available here.

 Photos by Lisa Raphael, Gwen Charles, and the Congregation